yuvi-18/React/react.md

 // only visible to screen readers

+ria-live="polite" // polite means reading it at the end not interuppting the current reading role="status"

+// sr will know if button is disabled

+aria-disabled={isGameOver}

 // use useRef to focus on something that needs focus for example, if we make a game, after winnig we may wnat the tab focus to be on the new game button, we can use ref for that:-

  const buttonRef = useRef(null)